This page contains affiliate links. Please read our disclosure for more info.

 Premier Access is a paid service for use on Enchanted Tale of Beauty and the Beast, Splash Mountain, The Happy Ride with Baymax, and the parades.

-Disney Premier Access costs 1500 – 2000 yen ($11-15) per ride.
-You can select a specific time to ride and will skip most of the line.
-Once you’ve ridden you can purchase it for another attraction.
+Disney Premier Access costs 1500 – 2000 yen ($10-13) per ride and you can only buy one at a time.
+You can select a specific time to ride.

 Time-Saving Tips for Tokyo Disneyland